align="middle" alt="art deco style">

 A new spirit of freedom and liberation was taking over and out went the traditional, meek woman and in swaggered the ballsy, short-haired, sexually-confident flapper!

 This new breed of woman wasn't afraid to wear her hair or her skirt short!
-She was active in leisure sports like tennis and bicycling.
+She was active in leisure sports like tennis, bicycling and swimming.
 She smoked cigarettes, drank martinis and exchanged witty banter with the slicksters in the hottest nightclubs.
 As her life changed, so did her wardrobe and along with it her jewelry.

 "Styles of dress had evolved to suit a freer, more active lifestyle, and lines within jewelry became streamlined and angular to complement the new, flatter silhouette.
 (Phillips, 2003).
 And as the Art Deco movement gained momentum in the 1920's, it was inevitable that jewelry trends would be influenced by it.